 Poster Style Release

-Regarding film documents, a poster-style release is used to supplement your location releases when filming in public spaces where numerous people enter and exit the frame.
+Regarding film documents, a poster-style release supplements your location releases when filming in public spaces where numerous people enter and exit the frame.
 Some everyday use cases for this agreement include scenes in public parks, government buildings, surrounding areas, shopping centers, malls, sports arenas, etc.

 This release allows the production company to use the actor’s name, likeness, and voice in connection with the film.
 Use this form for all non-cast members who appear on-screen, voice-over, or otherwise in the movie, including interview subjects, reenactors, extras, etc.

 You would use a group release when filming large groups, such as a club, athletic team, choir, etc. This document gives the production company the right to use photos and footage of the group connected with the film.
 This release is only for adults and should list all group members giving their permission to be filmed.

 The location release gives the production company the right to film at a specific location.
 Locations could be a house, business, park, or any property.
-The release should list the particular address and include the contact information for the owner or person in charge of the property.
+The release should list the particular address and include the property owner’s contact information or the person in charge.